GuideNepalSavingBudgetingSalary

 The number on the slip is रू 50,000.
 The number that lands in the bank is रू 41,000.
 By the 25th it's रू 6,000.
 By the 28th, my friend says, it's basically zero.

 We had this conversation over tea in Putalisadak.
-He's a software developer, reasonably paid, cannot save.
-It isn't that he doesn't want to.
+He's a software developer, reasonably paid, and somehow cannot save.
+The problem isn't motivation.
 He genuinely can't tell where the money went.

-This is the post I should have given him then.
-It covers what the 50/30/20 rule actually says, where it strains on a Nepali salary, and what to do this month if you've never managed to save anything.
+This is the post I should have handed him over that cup of tea.
+What the 50/30/20 rule actually says, where it strains on a Nepali salary, and what to do this month if saving has never stuck.

-The "salary" we mean throughout is take-home pay — what lands in your bank after tax and PF/SSF deductions.
-If you don't know what those line items mean, here's the salary-slip walkthrough first.
+"Salary" throughout this post means take-home pay: what lands in your bank after tax and PF/SSF deductions.
+If those line items don't ring a bell, start with the salary-slip walkthrough.

-It's a rule about take-home pay.
+The rule operates on take-home pay.
 Out of what hits your bank:

-The point of the rule is that those three numbers, looked at together, tell you in one glance whether your spending is balanced.
-It is a frame, not a law.
+The point of those three numbers, read together, is that they tell you in one glance whether your spending is balanced.
+It's a frame, not a law.

 Why it strains in Nepal